Atlantic slave trade: Effects

 Historian Walter Rodney has argued that at the start of the slave trade in the 16th century, although there was a technological gap between Europe and Africa, it was not very substantial.
 Both continents were using Iron Age technology.
 The major advantage that Europe had was in ship building.
 During the period of slavery, the populations of Europe and the Americas grew exponentially, while the population of Africa remained stagnant.
 Rodney contended that the profits from slavery were used to fund economic growth and technological advancement in Europe and the Americas.
 Based on earlier theories by Eric Williams, he asserted that the industrial revolution was at least in part funded by agricultural profits from the Americas.
 He cited examples such as the invention of the steam engine by James Watt, which was funded by plantation owners from the Caribbean.

 Other historians have attacked both Rodney's methodology and accuracy.
 Joseph C. Miller has argued that the social change and demographic stagnation (which he researched on the example of West Central Africa) was caused primarily by domestic factors.
 Joseph Inikori provided a new line of argument, estimating counterfactual demographic developments in case the Atlantic slave trade had not existed.
 Patrick Manning has shown that the slave trade did have a profound impact on African demographics and social institutions, but criticized Inikori's approach for not taking other factors (such as famine and drought) into account, and thus being highly speculative.

 Effect on the economy of West Africa

 The effect of the trade on African societies is much debated, due to the influx of goods to Africans.
 Proponents of the slave trade, such as Archibald Dalzel, argued that African societies were robust and not much affected by the trade.
-In the 19th century, European abolitionists, most prominently Dr. David Livingstone, took the opposite view, arguing that the fragile local economy and societies were being severely harmed by the trade.
+In the 19th century, European abolitionists, most prominently David Livingstone, took the opposite view, arguing that the fragile local economy and societies were being severely harmed by the trade.
+According to research from historian Nathan Nunn, the underdeveloped infrastructure and economy in Africa is a result of colonization and the slave trade.
+Nunn wrote: "...Africa's poor economic performance is a result of postcolonial state failure, the roots of which lie in the underdevelopment and instability of precolonial polities..., because of a lack of significant political development during colonial rule, the limited precolonial political structures continued to exist after independence.
+As a result, Africa's post independence leaders inherited nation states that did not have the infrastructure necessary to extend authority and control over the whole country.
+Many states were, and still are, unable to collect taxes from their citizens, and as a result they are also unable to provide a minimum level of public goods and services".